Understanding the Fiji Regions© FijiPocketGuide.com

 The Mamanuca and Yasawa Islands

 Two groups of islands pepper the seas off the western coast of Viti Levu.
 The Mamanuca Islands and the Yasawa Islands are the most popular island groups for tourists to holiday due to their proximity to Nadi International Airport and their picture-perfect islands.
+For more of an idea of how these islands compare as tourist destinations, check out The Best Islands to Visit in Fiji.

 The Mamanuca Islands